control-freak-ide/misc/Parameter.md

 Method *GetParameterClassID* Gets the Class ID of the parameter type.

-Method *GetType* Gets the parameter type
+Method *GetType* Gets the parameter type.

 Method *IsCompatibleWith* Checks whether given parameter is compatible with current parameter type.

-Method *SetType*  Changes the parameter type
+Method *SetType*  Changes the parameter type.

 #### IO